-Cash used in investing activities was \$2.7 million this quarter compared to \$9.6 million during the same quarter last year and substantially reflects the amount deposited in cash management pools.
+Cash used in investing activities was \$3.7 million for the quarter and \$6.4 million for the six-month period ending December 31, 2012, compared to \$13.8 million and \$23.8 for the same three- and six-month periods last year.
+Current year activities substantially reflect the amount deposited in cash management pools during the respective periods.
 Changes in the amount deposited in cash management pools is dependent on how much cash is available after operating, other investing, and financing activities are completed.
 In the current year, less cash was deposited primarily due to a lower amount of cash generated from operating activities and a higher amount of dividends paid.
+In the comparative three- and six-month periods, deposits to cash management pools totalled \$52.2 million and \$61.8 million, respectively.
+The prior year amounts are reflective of the proceeds received on the sale of the Montreal bottling plant and Disposed Brands which were received during those periods.